smkim0508/ObesityNutritionClassifier/README.md

 ![AOS](./figure/Dataset_snapshot.png)

-**What it is**.
+**What is AOS?**
-A classification system proposed to combat the never-ending obesity issues around the world.
+AOS is a classification system proposed to combat the never-ending obesity issues around the world.
 It takes RGB images as input and outputs Nutirional data and healthier alternatives to hopefully deter people from consuming unhealthy foods too often.

 # Dataset Download
 To download the test samples, click